AparnaPrasad/bike-networks/README.md

 1. Clone the repository. git clone https://github.com/AparnaPrasad/bike-networks.git
 2. npm i
 3. npm start
-4. to run tests npm test
+4. to run tests: npm test

 Use the latest version of Node.
-Tested with 6 and above.
+Tested with 10.

 This project uses :
 1. React/Redux for frontend